F3real/F3real.github.io/content/ethernaut_wargame1.md

 Authors: F3real
 Summary: How to solve Ethernaut wargame lvl.
 20-22

-Ethernaut is great wargame teaching wide variety of Solidity security concepts.
+Ethernaut is a great wargame teaching a wide variety of Solidity security concepts.
-Currently it offers 22 levels with varied difficulty.
+Currently, it offers 22 levels with varying difficulty.
 It can be found [here](https://ethernaut.zeppelin.solutions/).

 [TOC]